 Causes of U.S. Growth

-- A temperate climate.
+- A temperate climate

-- Large deposits of oil, coal and natural gas.
+- Large deposits of oil, coal, and natural gas

-The United States has a large and diverse population that provides a large test market.
+Labor: The U.S. labor force is large, skilled, and mobile.
+It responds quickly to changing business needs.
+The large and diverse population provides a home-grown test market.
 It gives domestic companies experience in knowing what consumers want.
 This has given the United States a comparative advantage in producing consumer products.
-As a result, over 70 percent of what the country produces is for personal consumption.
+As a result, almost 70% of what the country produces is for personal consumption.

 Ways to Spur Economic Growth

 If a country is not blessed with the factors of production, it must find other ways to spur growth.
 Governments want to increase growth because it increases tax revenue.
 Growth allows businesses to hire workers, increasing their income.
 When people feel prosperous, they reward political leaders by re-electing them.

 The government stimulates growth with expansive fiscal policy.
 It either spends more, cuts taxes, or both.
 Since politicians want to get re-elected, they use expansive fiscal policy to stimulate the economy.

 But expansive fiscal policy is addictive.
 If the government keeps spending more and taxing less, it leads to deficit spending.
 It works for a while but eventually leads to higher debt levels.
 In time, as the debt-to-GDP ratio approaches 100%, it slows economic growth.
 Foreign investors stop investing funds in a country with a high debt ratio.
 They worry they won't get repaid or that the money will be worth less.